 Conclusion

 In this contribution, modifications on MPM list generation are proposed, including one simplification for non-zero reference line MPM list generation, one modification for the MPM list generation of zero reference line, and one unification for zero line and non-zero lines MPM list generation.
 It is reportedly shown that, -0.05% and -0.01% BD-rates with around 100% encoding and decoding time is achieved in AI and RA configuration respectively.
-Therefore, it is proposed to adopt this proposal.
+Therefore, it is proposed to further study the proposed methods in CE.

 References